SLO | EN

 • ECONOMIC AND BUSINESS SCIENCES (MARKETING) - 2nd

-• ECONOMIC AND BUSINESS SCIENCES (INTERNATIONAL BUSINESS ECONOMICS) - 2nd
+• ECONOMIC AND BUSINESS SCIENCES (INTERNATIONAL ECONOMICS AND BUSINESS) - 2nd

 • ECONOMIC AND BUSINESS SCIENCES (ENTREPRENEURSHIP) - 2nd